 Specific allocations to visiting academics eg on Fellowships may be administered through a KB account.
 However, irrespective of the source of funding, the University policies and regulations will apply to the use of the funds.

 KC projects are set up in the name of individual members of staff who are not eligible for a KA account, and for whom an individual award/allocation has been made.
-They may use the funds therein, subject to HoD approval, to further their University activity, and in accordance with any specific purpose for which they were awarded.
+They may use the funds therein, subject to HoD approval, to further their University activity, and in accordance with any specific purpose, including a personal consultancy for which they were awarded.

-The Finance Department will consider and authorise or reject a request to set up a KC project account.
+The Finance and Procuement Office (F&PO) will consider and authorise or reject a request to set up a KC project account.

 The named individual must, without exception, be on a current contract of employment with the University.